Firescar96/nchinda2/live-changelog.md

 # 2.5.0-beta.1
 * Removed and replaced jsmpeg with a native solution using mp4 files and the [MediaSource API](https://developer.mozilla.org/en-US/docs/Web/API/MediaSource)

+### Features
+* play/pause is a toggle button

+### Bug Fixes
+* Time Check supports the new live player
+* the first few seconds of a new stream videojs now is forced to show the LIVE selector

 ### Research
 * closely reviewed all ffmpeg flags for better liveplayback